Methodology

 Further information on the general regulations for schools and how exams are conducted and marked can be found on the JCQ website: Joint Council for Qualifications (JCQ) website. (opens in a new tab)

 Ofqual sets the standards and rules that awarding bodies need to meet when they design, deliver and award regulated qualifications.
 They monitor awarding bodies and qualifications to make sure that standards are maintained.
 They are a risk-based regulator and concentrate their resources to where they are most needed.
 For example, they may discover that an awarding body’s processes need updating or that there are risks connected to a qualification taken by thousands of students every year.
-Further guidance on the role of Ofqual can be found here (opens in a new tab).
+Read here for further guidance on the role of Ofqual (opens in a new tab).

 Further checks are done during the checking exercise and these are outlined in the data coverage section above.